zhangyihome/code-push-cli/cli/README.md

 ```

 If you forget to logout from a machine you'd prefer not to leave a running session on (e.g. your friend's laptop), you can use the following commands to list and remove any "live" access keys.
-The list of access keys will display the name of the machine the key was created on, as well as the time the login occurred.
+The list of access keys will display the name of the machine the key was created on, the time the login occurred, and the time it expires.
 This should make it easy to spot keys you don't want to keep around.

 ```
 code-push access-key ls
-code-push access-key rm <accessKey>
+code-push access-key rm <accessKeyName>
 ```

-If you need additional keys that can be used to authenticate against the CodePush service without needing to give access to your GitHub and/or Microsoft credentials, you can run the following command to create a persistent one (along with a description of what it is for):
+If you need additional keys that can be used to authenticate against the CodePush service without needing to give access to your GitHub and/or Microsoft credentials, you can run the following command to create a persistent one (along with a name describing what it is for):

 ```
 code-push access-key add "VSTS Integration"
 ```

+By default, access keys expire in 60 days.
+You can specify a different expiry duration by using the `--maxAge` option and passing in a [human readable duration string](https://github.com/jkroso/parse-duration#parsestr) (e.g. "2d" => 2 days, "1h 15 min" => 1 hour and 15 minutes).
+For security, the key will only be shown once on creation, so remember to save it somewhere if needed!

 After creating the new key, you can specify its value using the `--accessKey` flag of the `login` command, which allows you to perform "headless" authentication, as opposed to launching a browser.